Ten tips to get you out paddling more often

 3: Join a club or paddling group.
 There is probably one in your area.
 If not, start one! find a kayak club here

 4: Buy a new kayak.
 The mathematical formula for the perfect number of kayaks to own is N+1, where N is the number you own now.
-But seriously, the 5.4m sea kayak or the slim race ski might be a bit more than you need everyday.
+But seriously, the 5.4m sea kayak or the slim race ski might be a bit more than you need for everyday paddling.

 5: Keep your kit clean and dry, ready to go.
 There is no worse thing than sliding into wet cold gear.
-Keep that joy for when on expedition to some remote place.
+Keep that special joy for when on a multi day expedition to some remote place.

 6: Plan an expedition to some remote place.
 Enlist companions, plan your route, and get training.
 It does not have to be too high end.
-Start easy, see 1: or go google it.
+Start easy, see 1: or ask one of the Facebook paddling groups, or go Google it.

 7: Enter an event.
 From the hard core Avon Descent to the community of Paddle for the Planet, there is an event for everyone.
 Now start training.

-8: Sort out your roofracks, or get a trolley.
+8: Sort out your roof racks, or get a trolley.
 Make it simple to get too and from the water.
-If you drive to work (naughty) consider leaving your kayak on the car, go for a quickie on the way home.
+If you drive to work consider leaving your kayak on the car, go for a quickie on the way home.

 9: Try a parallel activity: fishing, photography, birdwatching, kayak sailing, snorkeling.
 Paddle out to sea and sing at the top of your voice – no one can hear you!
 Your kayak is simply a way onto the water and it can take you to places others cannot go.